Don Sharp: Early films and documentaries

 Sharp left Group Three to direct some documentaries for Pathe.
 He worked on a proposed film at Ealing about the Skeleton Coast which was never made.
-Sharp turned feature film with The Stolen Airliner (1955) for the Children's Film Foundation, based on a script by Pudney.
+Sharp's first feature as director was The Stolen Airliner (1955), made for the Children's Film Foundation, based on a script by Pudney.

 Sharp then received an offer from the BBC to replace fellow Australian, Bruce Beeby, as an actor on the science fiction serial Journey into Space.
-The show was recorded on a Sunday enabling Sharp to continue with his writing and directing work while appearing in it.
-Sharp was hired by Ealing to adapt the novel Robbery Under Arms into a feature film script.
+The show was recorded on Sundays, enabling Sharp to appear in it while still continuiing with his writing and directing work.
+Sharp was hired by Ealing Studios to adapt the novel Robbery Under Arms into a feature film script.
 He says some of his work was included in the final script which was ultimately done by Bill Lipscomb.

 Sharp made some television documentary shows for Pathe.
 During the making of one of them, Crossroads (1955), a film about why British soldiers left the army, he met actor Mary Steele who he later married.
 Sharp directed a "three reeler" for Warwick Films in Rome called Arrivederci Roma (1956).
 This was followed by a documentary for Martin Films, The Passing Years (1957), a dramatised documentary about the British motor industry.

 Sharp's second feature film as director as another for the Children's Film Foundation, The Adventures of Hal 5.
 He received an offer to direct second unit on Carve Her Name with Pride (1958), directed by Lewis Gilbert; Sharp was responsible for various action sequences.

-Sharp wrote and directed The Golden Disc (1959), the first British rock 'n' roll movie – released a year before the Cliff Richard vehicle Expresso Bongo (1959) and a full two years ahead of Beat Girl (1960).
-It starred Mary Steele, who Sharp married two years earlier.
+Sharp wrote and directed The Golden Disc (1959), starring his wife, Mary Steele.
+This was the first British rock 'n' roll movie – released a year before the Cliff Richard vehicle Expresso Bongo (1959) and a full two years ahead of Beat Girl (1960).
 Sharp was hired to do more second unit work, on Harry Black (1958), which involved shooting tiger footage in India.
 After this he made a documentary for American television at Expo 58, and one for the British army called Keeping the Peace (1959).